ksercan5/PS2toDB9Adapter/README.md

 # UPDATE:

 New double card for C64 will be used to connect to PS2 controllers.
-Only one Arduino Nano will be enough (Hopefully) Software not ready yet.
+Only one Arduino Nano will be enough (Finally tested ok:)

+Please download the firmware for double board.

 PCBWAY Link: https://www.pcbway.com/project/shareproject/Playstation_PS2_Dualshock_to_DB9__DSUB_9__Adapter_for_Commodore__Amiga_and_Atari_Computers.html